Being Careful With Our Words

-After writing more than twenty books, I know there can be inaccuracies even after a dozen people in our office and at the publishing house have looked over manuscripts.
+After writing more than 50 books, I know there can be inaccuracies even after a dozen people in our office and at the publishing house have looked over manuscripts.
 But when it's just the lone blogger, where's the process, the give and take, the wise counsel and accountability?
 Where's the iron sharpening iron?

 With blogs, there is often almost no gap between composition and publication.
 The potential result is misinformation by the truckload.
 If I'm cranky or tired or busy today, I can hammer on somebody without bothering to get my facts straight or allowing enough time to pass to evaluate my impulses biblically and get some wise counsel before proceeding.

 In fact, some Christian blogs operate with a sort of mob behavior, where one person kicks somebody with a verbal cheap shot, emboldening others, and then a number gang up, using words instead of kicks and knives.
 Christians encourage Christians to beat up on other Christians, often without a full or accurate understanding of reality.
 Isn't all this a natural spawning ground for the "careless words" Christ says we'll have to give an account of on Judgment Day?
 James is right—the tongue "is a restless evil, full of deadly poison."

 There are very good blogs, of course.
 But even good ones can unintentionally pass on some falsehoods.
 And sometimes our misspoken words are taken by others who will do something with them we never would have wanted.

 All of us who believe Scripture agree that things such as adultery, homosexual relations, lying, and stealing are sin.
 But so is gossip.
 So is bearing false witness against your brother.
 So is pride and arrogance and sowing seeds of disunity.